I've been privileged to serve the people of Indiana.

 These guys are dropping like flies.

-That's all I had to hear, Snerdly.
+That's all I had to hear, Snerdley.

-I didn't hear the part about bipartisan gridlock uh being so disappointing he has to cash out with 13 mil.
+I didn't hear the part about bipartisan gridlock being so disappointing he has to cash out with 13 mil.

 Back we are, 800-282-2882.

-If you want to be on the program, email address Lrushball at EIBNet.com.
+If you want to be on the program, email address, lrushball at eibnet.com.

 I'll tell you.